Call for Entries

 Can I submit more than one tree for consideration?

-- Each individual exhibitor is limited to 3 accepted submissions.
+- Yes, there is no limit on the number of submissions an individual can submit.
+Each individual exhibitor is limited to 3 accepted submissions.
 Should the jury choose more than three of your submissions we will contact you about which ones you prefer to show.

 Is there a fee to display my tree at the exhibit?